 • From Greek pan-, combining form of pas

-• para: alongside, beyond; altered; contrary; irregular, abnormal; defense against (e.g. paramedic, parastatal, paralegal, paraeducator, paranormal, parachute, paramount, paralysis, paradox)
+• para: alongside, beyond; altered; contrary; irregular, abnormal; defense against (e.g. paradigm, paramedic, parastatal, paralegal, paraeducator, paranormal, parachute, paramount, paralysis, paradox)

 • From Greek para-, before vowels, par-, word-forming element.